gatsbyjs/gatsby/docs/docs/remark-ast.md

 ## Where next?

-If you wish to see other plugins that maniupulate the Remark AST, search for `gatsby-remark-` in the plugin library.
+If you wish to see other plugins that manipulate the Remark AST, search for `gatsby-remark-` in the plugin library.